-Maintain an overview of the behaviour of their mentor group.
-In the first instance this will include responding to minor offences that occur inside and outside timetabled lessons.
+- Maintain an overview of the behaviour of their mentor group.
+In the first instance this will include responding to minor offences that occur inside and outside timetabled lessons. - Discuss positive behaviour merits and lead on reflections with students for consequences issued.